canonical/charm-relation-interfaces/grafana_auth/README.md

 ### Requirer

-- Is expected to provide the prefered authentication mode with the required configuration towards the provider using a top-level key in the application databag to group the whole authentication config together.
+- Is expected to provide the preferred authentication mode with the required configuration towards the provider using a top-level key in the application databag to group the whole authentication config together.

 ## Relation Data